mohaids/instagram-to-discord-notifier/README.md

 ## To Do:

+CURRENT ISSUE: not sure why start.sh being run by terraform wont load the script to the instance.

 ALSO VERY INTERESTING DEVELOPMENT: when i use a more powerful VM i don't get restricted by services???

 - unrelated topic, but might as well use the pi as a pihole and block reddit traffic from a specific ip **questions**:
 - [ ] can you programmatically load secrets into the secrets manager